moov-io/paygate/docs/production.md

 PayGate emits Prometheus metrics on the admin HTTP server at `/metrics`.
 These should be scraped and monitored.
 See our [metrics documentation](./metrics.md) for more information.
 We advise you setup alerting (typically with [Alertmanager](https://github.com/prometheus/alertmanager)) for your teams.

+### Pre-Upload Checks

+A common architecture when deploying PayGate is to have it upload files to an internal FTP/SFTP server where additional services can process the files prior to their final upload at the ODFI.
+Typically these are fraud monitoring, ACH/payment analytics, or file transforms outside of what PayGate currently supports.

 ## Getting Help

  channel | info